Siddhi: Samkhya philosophy

-It is believed that the attainment of these eight siddhis renders one free of the pain of ignorance, and gives one knowledge and bliss.
+It is believed that the attainment of these eight siddhis renders one free of the pain of ignorance and gives one knowledge and bliss.

 Hindu deities associated with gaining siddhi

 Ganesha, Hanuman, various forms of Devi, Vishnu and various other deities are popularly seen as the keepers of siddhis, with the ability to grant them to the worshipper.
+The attainment of such siddhis is a more pronounced goal in Shaivism.
+Notably, Hanuman is an incarnation of Shiva, and Ganesh is His son.
+The last day of Navaratri, the celebration of the pastimes and forms of Goddess Parvati, the wife of Shiva, is for Siddhidhatri, quite literally "She who has the power to grant the Siddhis".
+According to the lore of the Puranas, it becomes apparent that Shiva is in fact the holder and releaser of such important and powerful abilities.

 Usage in Sikhism

 In Sikhism, siddhi means "insight".
-"Eight Siddhis" is used for insight of the eight qualities of Nirankar or a.k.a.
+"Eight Siddhis" is a term used for insight of the eight qualities of Nirankar or a.k.a.
 Akal Purakh mentioned in the Mul Mantar in the Guru Granth Sahib.
-God has eight qualities: EkOnkar, Satnam, Kartapurakh, Nirbhao, Nirvair, AkaalMurat, Ajooni and Svaibhang.
-The one who has insight of these qualities is called Sidh or Gurmukh.
+God has eight qualities: Ek Onkar, Satnam, Kartapurakh, Nirbhao, Nirvair, AkaalMurat, Ajooni and Svaibhang.
+The one who has insight into these qualities is called Sidh or Gurmukh.